To permanently eliminate weeds, you’ll need a high-quality solution that is designed to tackle your specific problem.

 RELATED: The Best Compost Bins

 Chemicals vs Fire

 Each of these solutions has advantages and disadvantages.
-On huge infestations, chemical remedies are effective, but fire is not plausible.
+On large weed infestations, chemical remedies are effective, while fire is not plausible.

 Depending on the type of weed infestation you’re dealing with, using either approach incorrectly might harm the lawn or garden you’re trying to protect.

 The scope of the coverage